drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 > Dear Drshika,
 >
 >Congratulations!
 We  think you’d be a great addition to our program.
-We are recommending you  for one of the MSR Undergraduate Internship positions and we are really excited to work with you this summer.
-You will be mentored by <mentor name> in the Microsoft Research at Redmond lab (virtually).
+We are recommending you  for one of the MSR Undergraduate Internship positions, and we are really excited to work with you this summer.
+You will be mentored by (mentor name) in the Microsoft Research at Redmond lab (virtually).
 >
 >For us to extend an official offer:
 >